-57 Bylaw 1226.18 - Council Code of Conduct Bylaw, and any amendments thereto, are hereby repealed.
+57 Bylaw 1226.18 - C hereby repealed.
+Bylaw 1226.18 - Council Code of Conduct Bylaw, and any amendments thereto, are hereby repealed.

-READ for the first time this day of day of , A.D.
-202 .
+READ for the first time this day of , A.D.
+202

 (RES.)

 MAYOR JAMIE HOOVER

 CAO MYRON THOMPSON

-READ for the second time this day of , A.D.
+READ for the second time t his day of , A.D.
 202

 (RES.)

 MAYOR JAMIE HOOVER

 CAO MYRON THOMPSON

-READ for the third and final time this day of , A.D.
+READ for the third and final I time this day of , A.D.
 202

 (RES.)

-MAYOR JAMIE HOOVER
+- MAYOR JAMIE HOOVER

+- CAO MYDON THOMPSON

-MEETING DATE: May 24, 2022 PREPARED BY: Preston Weran, Director of Infrastructure and Property Services SUBJECT: Blackfalds Transit Service On-Demand Pilot Extension
+PREPARED BY: Preston Weran, Director of Infrastructure and Property Services

+SUBJECT: Blackfalds Transit Service On-Demand Pilot Extension